madkarmaa/streamable-py/DOCS.md

 High-level client for Streamable.com API operations.

-This class provides a convenient interface for interacting with Streamable.com, including authentication, video uploads, account management, and label operations.
+This class provides a convenient interface for interacting with Streamable.com.
-It handles session management and provides type-safe methods for all operations.

-The client supports context manager usage.
+Supports context manager usage.

 Authentication:
 Only email + password authentication is supported by this client.